Caring for your health when handling poultry and eggs

 While owning backyard poultry can have many advantages, it is important to be aware of the possible human health risks.
 This includes food poisoning from contaminated eggs or home-killed chicken meat.

-Food pathogens (disease-causing agents) such as salmonella can be both inside the egg and on the shell surface.
+Food pathogens (disease-causing agents) such as Salmonella bacteria can be both inside the egg and on the shell surface.
 Therefore, contamination may result from poor hygiene when handling birds or eggs, poor hygiene during food preparation or from the consumption of raw or undercooked eggs.
 Salmonella infection may also result if you fertilise your backyard vegetable patch with manure from your poultry.

 You can reduce the risk of contamination with food pathogens (including salmonella) by following some simple hygiene rules when preparing food: